HyggesAlpaka/MacNotificationMover/README.md

 1. Choose `App` as preset
 1. Search for `AppleScript` and add it to the program
 1. Add the contents of the `script.scpt` file in this Repo to the `AppleScript` block
-1. Save your programm
+1. Save your program
 1. Launch your saved app from the finder once and accept the request to control System Events.
-After that, the programm also needs to be allowed for `Security & Privacy` > `Accessibility`
+After that, the program also needs to be allowed for `Security & Privacy` > `Accessibility`
 1. Open the mac settings and search for `login items` and add the app to the `open on launch`

 ## Modify